ioana2001/Programare-Avansata/lab3/lab3_Compulsory/README.txt

+Classes Computer, Router and Switch extends Node.
+Each instance of these classes represent a node in a network.

 ----- Compulsory (1p)

 Create an object-oriented model of the problem.
 You should have at least the following classes Network, Node, Computer, Router, Switch.
 The natural ordering of the nodes is given by their names.